 Question #3

-A The quantity of output that the economy can produce when it is at full employment of its labor and physical capital.
+A The quantity of output that the economy can produce when it is above the natural rate of unemployment.

 B The quantity of output that the economy can produce when it is at less than potential employment of its resources.